Operation Uranus: Aftermath

 In the meantime, the Red Army strengthened its outer encirclement with the intention of destroying the encircled German units.
 Soviet armies would attack German units to the east and the south, aiming to split German units into smaller groups.
 These orders became effective on 24 November, and were to be executed without a major regrouping or movement of reserves.
 The outer encirclement ran for an estimated 320 km, although only three-quarters of that distance was actually covered by Soviet troops; the distance between the outer and inner encirclements was around 16 km.
 The Soviet high command also began planning for Operation Saturn, which was aimed at destroying the Italian Eighth Army and cutting off German forces in the Caucasus.
 The Soviet Stavka planned Saturn to start on about 10 December.

 German forces in the area had been further split up, as German general Erich von Manstein was given command of the newly created Army Group Don, comprising the German Fourth Panzer and Sixth Armies, and the Third and Fourth Romanian Armies.
 Although the situation looked bleak for the Germans, a moment of relative calm had settled after the end of Operation Uranus; German and Soviet forces were planning their next movements.

+The link-up of the Soviet forces, not filmed at the time, was later re-enacted for a propaganda film which was shown worldwide.